yusufyildiz/cloudstack-host-prepare/README.md

 # Automated CloudStack Network Topology

-This repository contains automation scripts to standardize the network configuration of KVM hosts running Apache CloudStack and Linstor SDS.
+This repository contains automation scripts to standardize the network configuration of KVM hosts running Apache CloudStack.
 It enforces a high-performance, segmented network topology with safety rollback mechanisms.

 ## Network Topology